Cooking Mama: Cooking Mama: Cookstar (2020)

 Cooking Mama: Cookstar is the sixth main installment in the Cooking Mama series.
 The game was briefly released on the Nintendo Switch eShop on March 31, 2020, but was taken down just a few hours later due to legal issues between the publisher, Planet Entertainment, and the owner of the Cooking Mama IP, Office Create.
-The fact that the game released without a public announcement or press statement and was taken down so quickly led to speculation about the game’s development and if the game will ever be properly released.
-A PlayStation 4 version was also announced with the game’s initial announcement in August 2019, which was released on March 25, 2021, by Planet Entertainment.
+The fact that the game released without a public announcement or press statement and was taken down so quickly led to speculation about the game's development and if the game will ever be properly released.
+A PlayStation 4 version was also announced with the game's initial announcement in August 2019, which was released on March 25, 2021, by Planet Entertainment, but was cancelled right after.
 This was the first Cooking Mama game released on a platform to receive a third-party console release.
 In November 2022, an arbitration ruling declared Planet Entertainment was not authorized to release Cooking Mama: Cookstar, and that the rightsholders would work to remove the game from sale.